limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 Hmm.
 Another web application?
 I got a `404 - Not Found` when I navigated to `/eworkshop` following the trail.

-Not knowing how to proceed, I use the following command hoping that I'll be lucky enough to locate the web application by trying all the alphabetical letters before `workshop`.
+Not knowing how to proceed, I use the following command hoping that I'll be lucky enough to locate the web application by switching out the letter before `workshop` with all the alphabetical letters.

 ```
 # for c in {a..z}; do printf "/${c}workshop/: %d\n" $(curl -s -w %{http_code} -o /dev/null 192.168.10.130/${c}workshop/); done